 A growing number of Church of Christ congregations have, after closely studying scripture, lifted their prohibition on women speaking in the worship assembly and teaching adult Sunday School.

-Below is a list of 10 of them (there are more and these are in no particular order), including a link to such resources and a brief excerpt.
+Below is a list of 10 of them, including a link to such resources and a brief excerpt.

 10 Examples of Congregations Making This Change

 1. Sycamore View Church of Christ (Memphis, TN)

 “We believe that to not move forward regarding both males and females fully participating in our worship settings is not in keeping with the practice and spirit of the New Testament record, nor is it in keeping with the calling of the Holy Spirit. …

 We do want to clearly state that although the New Testament provides examples of women speaking, teaching, proclaiming, prophesying, and praying in the early church, we see that the specific roles of elder and evangelist (what we refer to as the role of our “full-time preacher”) were not open to both men and women.
 We will continue to follow that New Testament practice and example at Sycamore View.”

 2. Southern Hills Church of Christ (Abilene, TX)